 Consideration should be given to external finance if you are currently using your personal funds to finance your business activities and would prefer to use your personal funds elsewhere.

 - If your superannuation balance is less than $500,000 and you've made concessional contributions of less than the concessional contributions cap of $25,000, you may be able to make additional concessional contributions in subsequent financial years for any unused amounts.
-Unused cap amounts can be carried forward for up to five years.
-The 2019/20 fiscal year is the first year you can use any remaining cap amounts.
+Unused cap amounts can be carried forward for up to five years,

 If you have derived any capital gains from the sale of your investments or business assets this year, consider whether you can offset them by crystallising any capital losses on the sale of other assets (where possible), or be able to use the CGT Small Business concessions.
 Please contact us to discuss prior to 30 June to minimise or eliminate any potential CGT.